ofagbure/ravens-athletic-club/README.md

 ## Technologies Used
 This application is built with standard HTML5, and CSS.
-It also makes use of the below technologies
+It also makes use of the below technologies;

+* Sequalize
+* Handlebars
+* Passport
+* MySQL

 ## License